 Arrowsic enrolled in the Community Resilience Partnership in 2022.
-As a part of this process, representatives from Arrowsic's Conservation Commission (ACC), Properties Committee, Fire Department, Planning Board, Selectboard, Recycling & Solid Waste Committee, and the Local Emergency Management Agency came together to complete the Community Resilience Partnership's Community Resilience Self-Assessment.5 This assessment documented how resilience was already being addressed in Town activities and identified vulnerabilities.
+As a part of this process, representatives from Arrowsic's Conservation Commission (ACC), Properties Committee, Fire Department, Planning Board, Selectboard, Recycling & Solid Waste Committee, and the Local Emergency Management Agency completed a Community Resilience Self-Assessment.5 This process identified vulnerabilities and documented current Town activities that increase community resilience.

-In August of 2022, the Town held a community workshop at the Fire Barn to share the selfassessment and gather feedback from residents on the Town's resilience priorities.
+In August of 2022, the Town held a community workshop at the Fire Station to share the self-assessment and gather feedback from residents on the Town's resilience priorities.
 Following the workshop, the Selectboard adopted a resolution to participate in the CRP, designating the ACC to coordinate future resilience projects.6

-Community members gathered outside the Fire Barn during the Community Workshop (photo credit: Karin Sadtler)
+Community members gathered outside the Fire Station during the Community Workshop (photo credit: Karin Sadtler)